 Ease Of Use

 After pricing, the ease of use is the most important factor for many startups.
 BigCommerce comes with a website builder that allows you to build responsive designs with relative ease.
 There are tutorials to help you get through the process, as well.

 BigCommerce now uses the Stencil framework, which is friendly for advanced developers – making it a good choice for companies that can afford to hire a developer.
-In 2020 BigCommerce introduced their new page builder which makes it easy for startups and non-technical entrepreneurs to edit their site design.
+In recent years BigCommerce introduced their new page builder which makes it easy for startups and non-technical entrepreneurs to edit their site design.

 |Platform||Ease of Use||Phone Support||24/7 Support||Chat Support||Community Rating||# of Apps/ Plugins|

 When it comes to other platforms like Shopify and Volusion, BigCommerce definitely has them beat in terms of customer service.
 On the customer support page you’ll find tons of resources to help you – from online forums to a knowledge base.
 You’ll get videos and tutorials, too.
 When you need help, you can reach them by phone, live chat, email, and the forum.
 However, some readers have said the live chat and phone options aren’t as helpful as you might expect.
 Though the live chat team is available 24/7, they can get backed up, leading to long wait times.